qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 ```

 ⎪ ⎪ ⎭ ≡’,’(rainy(rochester), ’,’(rainy(seattle), ’,’(cold(rochester), :-(snowy(X), ’,’(rainy(X), cold(X))))))

+4 Surprisingly, the ISO Prolog standard does not cover Unicode conformance.

 Here the single quotes around the preﬁx commas serve to distinguish them from the commas that separate the arguments of a predicate. ■ The structural nature of clauses and database contents implies that Prolog, like Scheme, is homoiconic: it can represent itself.
 It can also modify itself.
 A EXAMPLE 12.28